Everything you need to know about Seville’s Feria de Abril

 Inside each caseta you are bound to find a dance floor.
 Tent owners may host professional flamenco dancers during the week, or may pay a flamenco guitarist and singer to provide music for their guests.

 Recorded music is just as common.
-You can hear anything from flamenco to reggaeton.
+You can hear anything from Sevillanas and flamenco to reggaeton.
 Later in the night you could be forgiven for thinking you were in a nightclub.
 The locals LOVE to dance.
 The Feria is a giant party, after all!

 Las Sevillanas